OWASP/CheatSheetSeries/cheatsheets/Pinning_Cheat_Sheet.md

 **Downsides:**

 - If the site rotates its certificate on a regular basis, then your application would need to be updated regularly.
-For example, Google rotates its certificates, so you will need to update your application about once a month (if it depended on Google services).
+If you do not control when this certificate is put into service, then pinning will lead to an outage.

 #### Public Key